tycrek/ass/.github/README.md

 - Thanks to [hlsl#1359] for the logo
 - [Gfycat] for their wordlists
 - [Aven], for helping kickstart the project
-- My spiteful ass for motivating me to actually take this project to new heights

 [hlsl#1359]: https://behance.net/zevwolf
 [Aven]: https://github.com/ToxicAven